ITU's 160 anniversary

 The International Telecommunication Union (ITU) is at the forefront of developing international standards that leverage digital public-key certificates to authenticate Calling Line Identification (CLI) and strengthen the security of existing telephone networks.

-The key objectives of the Workshop are to raise awareness about the growing threats posed by fraudulent communications, present current ITU initiatives related to the use of digital public-key certificates for authenticating Calling Line Identification (CLI), and facilitate international collaboration among all interested stakeholders to address this global issue.
+The key objectives of the Workshop was to raise awareness about the growing threats posed by fraudulent communications, present current ITU initiatives related to the use of digital public-key certificates for authenticating Calling Line Identification (CLI), and facilitate international collaboration among all interested stakeholders to address this global issue.

 Target Audience

-Participation in the event is open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU, who wishes to contribute to the work.
+Participation in the event was open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU, who wishes to contribute to the work.
 This includes individuals who are also members of international, regional and national organizations, interested stakeholders, including telecom operators, regulators, Standard Development Organizations and financial institutions.
-Participation in the Workshop is free of charge.
+Participation in the Workshop was free of charge.

 RELATED INFORMATION